How to Register as a Sole Trader in New Zealand

-Disclaimer: Be aware that this article is not a substitute for legal advice.
-Please always check official websites or seek legal advice before you take action
+Disclaimer: This article is not a substitute for legal advice.
+Consult official websites or seek professional guidance for support.

 Who are sole traders in New Zealand?

 The sole trader is the most simple and straightforward business structure.
 If you’re someone who wants to have full control over your business, without too many reporting requirements, then you’ll want to operate as a sole trader!

 Your personal self and your sole trader operation are closely linked.
 You’re the sole owner of your business, and your profits are part of your personal finances.
 Being a sole trader is a flexible way to work, and it’s a common structure for Kiwi freelancers.